Aug 18, 2023

 3. Configure Your Firewall

 Start by making sure the newly selected port is not blocked.
-If this is a new VPS server, all ports should be open by default.
+If this is a new VPS setup, all ports should be open by default.

 Update your firewall settings to allow incoming connections to the new port.
+For this example, we will be using the UFW firewall.
 Run the following command:

 Next, restart the SSH service using the following command: